-A towel might seem like not a very exciting gift, but it can be with this Christmas Towel story and printable gift idea to pair with a Christmas towel.
+A towel might seem like not an exciting gift, but it can be with this Christmas Towel story.
+Print of the printable story to pair with a Christmas towel.

-I love cute little hand towels for the kitchen.
+I love cute little hand kitchen towels for holiday cheer.
 They are a great way to decorate for holidays and have a great purpose.
-Although when receiving a towel, it might seem like a let down.
+Add some holiday season decor to your oven handle by hanging a towel over it.
+Although when receiving a hand towel, it might seem like a let down.
 Read this story called “The Towel” and it might change your perspective.
 And this might just be the neighbor gift or Christmas gift for a friend idea you need!

 At first glance, one looks at a kitchen towel and thinks “Wow!
 A towel!
 I needed a new one.” or “Wow!
 A towel!
 The old ones are getting stained and worn.”
 But have we ever stopped to think that for years, even thousands of years, the towel has not just been used in the kitchen, but for a variety of reasons?

 Take for example, the mother who wipes the tears of a little child to soothe the physical and emotional hurt.
 The physician who binds the wound of a bleeding patient.
 The woman in her home wiping her hands as she moves from task to task.
 The weary traveler who wipes his sweated brow.
 Some other examples would be the manager of a boxer who “throws in the towel” to save the life of his protege, or the young man wiping the grease off his hands as he fixes the old car.